 Clay DO comes on line, “Mike Papa Alpha Dareena, Clay DO copies, Dareena sector One Four, grid Baker Eight.
 Forty plus snipers.
 Have two squads on hand and two in close support.
 Need UAV and combat support.
 Wait.”
 A few minutes to finish checking deployments, “Mike Papa Alpha, nearest ground support thirty plus away, nearest UAV support fifteen away, both at base.
 Can you hold as you are?
 Over.”

-Looking the situation over and sensing the enemy’s nervousness via his empathy, Gerry says, “Negative, situation too open and too many citizens nearby.
+After looking the situation over while he senses the enemy’s nervousness via his empathy Gerry says, “Negative, situation too open with too many citizens nearby.
 Send what support you can, will utilise alternative assistance.
 Out.”
 Clay DO looks at the Clay Comm supervisor and operator while they all wonder what alternative assistance he can mean.
-Meanwhile, Clay DO contacts the nearest Guards Base and has them send a company strength support force in full combat gear.
+Meanwhile Clay DO contacts the nearest Guards Base, and has them send a company strength support force in full combat gear.

 Gerry activates the radio, “Mike Papa Baker, Mike Papa Alpha.
-Join me, now!“ After the corporal acknowledges the order, he says, “Watchdog, Watchdog, Puppy needs blanket, now!
+Join me, now!“ After the Corporal acknowledges the order Gerry says, “Watchdog, Watchdog, Puppy needs blanket, now!
 Full support Puppy’s current location, sending beep.”
 He pushes a button to send a GPS location beep.
 All listening wonder what’s going on, because none of the call signs or code words mean a thing to them.

-Clay DO is stunned when she hears a familiar voice, say, “Puppy, Watchdog copies, blanket on way.
+Clay DO is stunned when she hears a familiar voice say, “Puppy, Watchdog copies, blanket on way.
 Recon, Watchdog, take the high road to Puppy and sterilise as you go.
 Watchdog to all Strikes, move in at maximum safe speed.
 Up link to Mike Papa Alpha tactical display.
 Move it people.
 Recon ETA is three, Strikes ETA five to eight.
 Over.”
 This is followed by five team leaders acknowledging their orders as confirm they’re already moving to comply.

 Seeing the concern on Clay DO’s face the Clay Comm supervisor asks what’s up.
 Clay DO says, “I swear that’s the voice of my sister’s best friend responding then.
 Last I heard she’s still in high school.
 What’s she doing down there, and with Strike Teams?”
-They look at each other, and wonder what’s going on.
+They look at each other as they both wonder what’s going on.

 That voice comes on again, “Mike Papa Alpha, Watchdog copies, Strike Pack will comply.
 Out.”

-Now he has his whole platoon together Gerry organises them into the standard urban clearance formation and starts to slowly work down the block while they head towards the club.
-Everyone is taking note of all the hostiles, but are waiting for them to start the shooting.
+Now he has his whole platoon together Gerry organises them into the standard urban clearance formation, and he starts to slowly work down the block while they head toward the club.
+Everyone is taking note of all the hostiles, but they’re waiting for them to start the shooting.
 The longer it takes for them to start the combat the less time under fire before help arrives.
 Whatever that strange help is.
-While they near the club they notice some of the snipers on the roof tops are disappearing and the Heads Up Displays (HUDs) in their helmets are showing some friendlies up there now.
+While they near the club they notice some of the snipers on the roof tops are disappearing, and the HUDs in their helmets are showing some friendlies up there now.
 Some of that so mysterious help has arrived.